wbnns/web3eth/README.md

 ## Code of Conduct

-Everyone interacting in the Web3eth project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/web3eth/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Web3eth project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/wbnns/web3eth/blob/master/CODE_OF_CONDUCT.md).

+## Acknowledgements

+This gem would not be possible without the work of **Izetex**.
+It is entirely based on code from his [web3-eth library](https://github.com/izetex/web3-eth), which appears to no longer be maintained.